One Medlock Street

-One Medlock Street is a purpose-built student accommodation building under construction in Manchester, England.
+One Medlock Street is a purpose-built student accommodation building under construction on Medlock Street in Manchester, England.
 The part 11-storey, part 38-storey building will contain 1,014 units and was designed by Jon Matthews Architects.
-Once completed in 2028, it will be 117 m in height and the 17th-tallest building in Greater Manchester.
+Once completed in 2028, it will be 117 m and the 17th-tallest building in Greater Manchester.

 History

 Planning

 In September 2022, Whitbread and the developer Dominus published plans for the redevelopment of the site on Medlock Street which contained a 5-storey Premier Inn hotel and which sits within Manchester City Council's First Street Development Framework.

 A planning application for the demolition of the hotel and construction of two separate buildings: a 13-storey office with a ground-floor commercial unit covering 392800 sqft, and a part 11-storey, part 38-storey building with 1,014 purpose-built student accommodation units, was submitted to the council in November 2022.

 In June 2023, approval was recommended by the council's planning committee, with the decision being formally issued for the project in November 2023.
 In July 2024, it was reported that Student Roost, which was bought by Greystar in 2022, had acquired the former Premier Inn site and the student housing part of the scheme from Whitbread, but not the office building.